Rwanda (Africa)Advice for All Destinations Vaccinations Malaria Malaria Map Other Health Risks Alerts News

 - Courses or boosters usually advised: Hepatitis A; Tetanus.

 - Other vaccines to consider: Diphtheria; Hepatitis B; Meningococcal Meningitis; Rabies; Typhoid; Yellow Fever.

 - Selectively advised vaccines - only for those individuals at highest risk: Cholera.

-Yellow fever vaccination certificate required for all travellers over 1 year of age arriving from countries with risk of yellow fever transmission
+Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission

 Notes on the diseases mentioned above

 spread through consumption of contaminated water and food.
 It would be unusual for travellers to contract cholera if they take basic precautions with food and water and maintain a good standard of hygiene.

 Risk is higher during floods and after natural disasters, in areas with very poor sanitation and lack of clean drinking water.